muses-code-js/js-intro-workshop/README.md

     - _level2.js_ - more complex javaScript with explanations(arrays, loops).
     - _level3.js_ - html, css and how manipulate them with javaScript (selectors)

-- _index.html_ - a file that responsible for structure of our project.
+- _index.html_ - a file responsible for structure of our project.

 - _Readme.md_ - a file with explanations and any information about the project, how to run it, what it is for etc.